DeclanElk/password-generator/README.md

 # Password Generator Website
-A simple React.JS based website that generates passwords based on user input.
+A simple React.JS based website written in TypeScript that generates random passwords based on user input.

 ### Setup
 You can launch the site by cloning the repository and running `npm start` from the root directory.